tjconstant/codelabs-output/codelabs/introduction-to-r.md

 right inside your browser.

 ## First Steps

 Duration: 2

-Within R Studio, you are provided with a console where you can type R commands directly and then immediately see the results.
+Within R Studio, you are provided with a console where you can type R commands directly and then see the results.

-Within this console, try typing a simple sum as observe the results like so,
+Within this console, try typing a simple sum and observe the results like so,

 ``` r
 1+2